About Impending Storm Productions

 Kieran has been writing since February 2012, with his first "proper" play 'All's Fair In Love And War' receiving standing ovations.
 Years later, on the other side of the world, Thatcher’s Boy Theatre was born in early 2017 and later renamed to Impending Storm Productions in 2019.
-Across the past four years, he has written and produced nine plays in Melbourne and one in Adelaide with his tenth production ‘The Execution Will Not Be Televised’ taking to Chapel Off Chapel at the end of this year.
+Across the past four years, he has written and produced nine plays in Melbourne and one in Adelaide with his tenth production, ‘The Execution Will Not Be Televised’, taking to Chapel Off Chapel in May 2021.

 Teresa is a multi-disciplinary artist in the worlds of photography and performing arts.
 She is a lifestyle and theatre photographer in Melbourne and has shot at many major Melbourne events, also doing production photography for Red Stich Actors Theatre and Thatcher's Boy Theatre for the last couple of years.

 A lover of live theatre, Teresa has been treading the boards since an early age, appearing in roles such as Inspector Goole in An Inspector Calls and Felicity in The Real Inspector Hound.
 More recently Teresa has performed in various plays for Brunswick based Northern Theatre Company including David Williamson’s Up For Grabs as the irrepressible art dealer Simone.